semaphoreci/semaphore/docs/docs/reference/dashboard-yaml.md

 Defines metadata about the dashboard.

-It contains the folllwing properties:
+It contains the following properties:

 - [`name`](#name-in-metadata)
 - [`title`](#title-in-metadata)